 The Human Rights Law Journal, 1980- , published four times a year, also reproduces decisions/cases of international law courts, including the European Commission and Court and the Inter-American Court of Human Rights.

-The Organization of American States was founded in 1948, evolving from an earlier organization, established in 1890 as the International Union of American Republics.
+The Organization of American States was founded in 1948, evolving from an earlier organization established in 1890 as the International Union of American Republics.
 Members include countries in Central and South America, the Caribbean, and United States (Cuba is excluded).
 The main aims are peace, security, and the promotion, through cooperative action, of economic, social and cultural development.
 In 1969, the member states signed the American Convention on Human Rights, which entered into force in 1978.
 This Convention set up a judicial institution called the Inter-American Court of Human Rights to apply and interpret the Convention.
 The decisions of the Court are published in a three-part series: Series A, Judgements and Opinions = Serie A, Fallos y Opiniones, 1982- .
 Series B, Pleadings, Oral Arguments, and Documents = Serie B, Memorias, Argumentos Orales y Documentos, 1983- .
 Series C, Decisions and Judgments = Serie C, Resoluciones y Sentencias, 1987- .
 Many of the Court’s decisions can be found on their web site under the jurisprudence tab.

 As mentioned above, the International Law Reports and the Human Rights Law Journal reproduce cases originating in the Inter-American Court.